CodeYourFuture/Track-AI-Essentials/Roles/content/Roles/Interviewer/index.md

 ### What You'll Get

-- You'll get a job description, that the candidate has seen.
+- You'll get this [job description](jobs/#finsoft-xl-solutions), that the candidate has seen.
 - You'll get each candidate's application: CV and cover letter
 - You'll also get a team description, that only you know.